harvard-nrg/dwiqc/docs/source/xnat.rst

 get: The Config File
 """"""""""""""""""""

 Diffusion imaging is a burgeoning field with huge potential to deepen our understanding of the brain.
 While exciting, it also means that acquisition parameters, study designs, and theoretical analysis frameworks vary greatly.
 We've decided to rely heavily on yaml config files for downloading data to accomodate as many approaches as possible.
-The yaml config file tells *DWIQC* which scans to download from your XNAT instance based on information from the series description, notes field, or other metadata.
+The yaml config file tells *DWIQC* which scans to download from your XNAT instance based on information from each scan's notes field.
 It also tells *DWIQC* what to do with those scans once they've been downloaded (i.e. BIDS formatting).
 Let's dive in!

 Many diffusion study designs fall into two general camps (with many sub-variations, mind you).
 Let's discuss them here:

 | 1.
-Dedicated Field Maps
+Dedicated Fieldmaps

-This type of design means that each "main" diffusion scan (or set of "main" diffusion scans) has a field map acquired for it both in the AP and PA directions.
+This type of design means that each "main" diffusion scan (or set of "main" diffusion scans) has a fieldmap acquired for it both in the AP and PA directions.
 Here's an example in XNAT:

 .. image:: images/dedicated_fmaps_example.png